entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 bash <(curl -L "https://get.entando.org/cli") --update ent check-env develop
 ```
->Alternatively, to perform a clean install, delete the `~/.entando` directory via `rm -rf ~/.entando`.
+>Alternatively, to perform a clean install, delete the `~/.entando` directory with the flags `rm -rf ~/.entando`.
 Then reinstall the CLI using the instructions above.
 This will also remove the private copies of JHipster, Entando Blueprint, etc.

 ### Enable Debug Mode
-To utilize the debug mode for ent bundle commands:
+To utilize the debug helper for ent bundle commands:
 ``` sh
  ent --debug bundle <command>
 ```

 ### Customize Quickstart
 The `ent quickstart` command accepts parameters to customize your quickstart environment.
-These options allow you to modify specific properties of your VM, installation versions and databases.
+These options allow you to modify specific properties of the VM, installation versions, and databases.

 |Operation |Syntax|Description|
 |:--|:--|:--|